PrestaFlow/prestaflow.io/resources/views/docs/library/1/the-basics/page.md

 ## Native pages

-PrestaFlow includes a series of so-called native pages.
+<span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span> includes a series of so-called native pages.

 These are the pages found in your PrestaShop store, such as product pages, categories, CMS, contact, etc.